Pollora/documentation/theming.md

 ## Conclusion

-The Pollen framework offers a powerful and flexible theme system, integrating modern tools like Vite and TailwindCSS.
+The Pollora framework offers a powerful and flexible theme system, integrating modern tools like Vite and TailwindCSS.
 By following these guidelines, you can create robust and maintainable WordPress themes.

 ## Asset Management